 - You take part in a home dialysis training program offered by a Medicare-approved training facility to teach you how to give yourself dialysis treatments at home.

 - Your doctor expects you to finish training and be able to do your own dialysis treatments.

-If you’re eligible for Medicare only because of permanent kidney failure, your Medicare coverage will end:
+If you have Medicare only because of permanent kidney failure, Medicare coverage will end:

 - 12 months after the month you stop dialysis treatments.